withastro/docs/README.md

 ## We are Astro

-Astro is a website build tool for the modern web.
+Astro is an all-in-one web framework for building fast, content-focused websites.
 We want everyone to be successful building sites, and that means helping everyone understand how Astro works.

 ## You are Awesome